Azure/Service-Fabric-Troubleshooting-Guides/Known_Issues/Service Fabric Common Name Digicert Multiple Issuer Thumbprints.md

 - Using X509 Certificates declared by common name and issuer pinning
 - Cluster certificate is issued by 1fb8
 - Pinned-issuer list includes 1fb8 but does not include 626d

+## Issue

+For certificates issued by Digicert intermediate 1fb86b1168ec743154062e8c9cc5b171a4b7ccb4, when chains are built on Windows, the chain may be built with the new Digicert intermediate, 626d44e704d1ceabe3bf0d53397464ac8080142c, which shares a public key with 1fb8.
+Impacted clusters may become unresponsive and may show state as 'Upgrade Service Unreachable' as some SF components are unable to authenticate to each other.

 ## Symptoms